-interactionist(ic) social psychologists, in practice, occupied themselves and dealt with only cases in which the motivation of co-ordination is high, but neglected the cases in which this motivation is low or entirely lacking (missing), and finally they overlooked (the fact) that often a questionable motivation stemmed from outside pressure or from the threat of punishment on the part of a socially stronger (person, side or party)xxxvi.
-Also, between the outer or external co-ordination of acting (action or the act) and the "complete" consensus resting on an intensifying (and climaxing) assumption and taking on/over of perspectives, there is both an essential difference as well as several gradations96.
-A usual logical and objective mistake of ethically-normatively adjusted symbolic interactionism is, moreover, the confusion of (the) consensus at the level of the assumption and taking over/on of perspectives with (the) consensus at the level of interests and the aims of actors, or else, the deduction of the later from the former.
+between the outer or external co-ordination of acting (action or the act) and the "complete" consensus resting on an intensifying (and climaxing) assumption and taking on/over of perspectives, there is both an essential difference as well as several gradations96.
+A usual logical and objective mistake of ethicallynormatively adjusted symbolic interactionism is, moreover, the confusion of consensus at the level of the assumption and taking over/on of perspectives with consensus at the level of interests and the aims of actors, or else, the deduction of the later from the former.
 But the successful - on both sides - assumption and taking on/over of perspectives, i.e. the ability or capacity of two actors, to put themselves in (or empathise with) the situation and or position of each and every respective other (person), to correctly recognise this situation and or position in terms of content, and to come up with and achieve agreement over the correctness of this recognition, has not the slightest to do with an agreement between their intentions and plans of acting (i.e. action plans).
-The outer (external) co-ordination of acting (i.e. outer action co-ordination), that is,
+The outer coordination of acting (i.e. outer action co-ordination), that is, friendship and cooperation, results from consensus with regard to the interests and the aims (objectives, goals or ends), not from the (equal) capacity or (cap)ability at the assumption and taking on/over of perspectives, and from the consensus about the content-related findings of this assumption and taking on/over of perspectives97.
+For that reason, the behaviour of an actor can be foreseen or predicted, not on the basis of the mere certainty the said actor is willing and able

 96 Scheff, "Toward a Sociological Model", pp. 35, 33ff., 37.
-Some authors, who take as their basis the interactionist(ic) model (interaktionistische Modell), openly admit, incidentally, that in their analyses, phenomena of enmity are not taken into account at all, see e.g. Simon, Formal Theory, p.
+Some authors, who take as their basis the interactionist(ic) model, openly admit, incidentally, that in their analyses, phenomena of enmity are not taken into account at all, see e.g. Simon, Formal Theory, p.
 210. This avenges itself.
-Because, by investigating friendship in isolation, it no longer stands out and is noticed that the factors, which should or ought to strengthen it (friendship) or even constitute it (friendship), fulfil identical functions with regard to enmity.
-More intensive interaction (Intensivere Interaktion), to which Simon ascribes the intensification of friendship (loc. cit., p.
+Because, by investigating friendship in isolation, it no longer stands out and is noticed that the factors, which should or ought to strengthen friendship or even constitute friendship, fulfil identical functions with regard to enmity.
+More intensive interaction, to which Simon ascribes the intensification of friendship (loc. cit., p.
 203), can just as much entail more intensive enmity - therefore, the specific motor (i.e. driving force) of the friendly relation does not lie therein (i.e. in more intensive interaction).
 Homans, who from behaviouristic premises, in principle connects the frequency of interaction and friendship with each other, involuntarily and unwillingly confutes himself (proving himself wrong), when he thinks that during/in inimical relations, the frequency of interaction must be correspondingly slight - in order to equally add: "unless the form of competition requires interaction" (Social Behaviour, p.
 144).
 The restriction or limitation does not abolish the rule as a whole [[translator's addition: in other words, competition, enmity and friendship ... all require interaction - there is no way of getting out of (a form of) interaction when talking about human relations!]].